 There are many reasons why your AC system freezes up in Fort Wayne.
-Nearly all of them typically require experienced AC repair.
+Most all of them frequently require experienced AC repair.

-Checking the air filter isn’t dirty and airflow isn’t lowered are the only work you can safely fix yourself.
-If you need to put in a new the filter, you can speed up the defrosting process by disabling the system and turning on the fan.
-If you have a heat pump, you can switch it to heat mode until the ice has disappeared.
+Checking the air filter isn’t dirty and airflow isn’t decreased are the only work you can safely fix yourself.
+If you need to install a new the filter, you can speed up the defrosting process by switching off the system and using the fan.
+If you have a heat pump, you can move it to heat mode until the ice has disappeared.

 After the ice disappears, turn settings back to normal.
-If your equipment freezes again, get in touch with Rolf Griffin Service Experts to repair the malfunction.
+If your unit freezes again, get in touch with Rolf Griffin Service Experts to fix the issue.

-Low refrigerant—Freezing could be created by a refrigerant leak.
+Low refrigerant—Freezing could be a result of a refrigerant leak.

 What creates a leak?